ThabisoBlessed/Home-Monitoring-System/README.md

 # Home-Monitoring-System
-An IOT raspberry pi  project  built using python /flask ,car  drone controlled  by a website remotely ,
+An IOT raspberry pi  project  built using python /flask ,car  drone controlled  by a website remotely , intergrated with a chat application built using Flask socketio

 Materials